-- (a) Recruiting, selecting and training qualified chaplains. - (b) Conducting chaplain meetings. - (c) Establishing and maintaining a chaplain callout roster. - (d) Maintaining records for each chaplain. - (e) Tracking and evaluating the contribution of chaplains. - (f) Maintaining a record of chaplain schedules and work hours.
+- (a) Recruiting, selecting and training qualified applicants. - (b) Conducting chaplain meetings. - (c) Establishing and maintaining a chaplain call-out roster. - (d) Maintaining program records for each Police Chaplain. - (e) Tracking and evaluating the contribution of Police Chaplains.

-- (g) Completing and disseminating, as appropriate, all necessary paperwork and information. - (h) Planning periodic recognition events. - (i) Maintaining liaison with other agency chaplain coordinators.
+- (f) Maintaining a record of Police Chaplain schedules and work hours. - (g) Completing and disseminating, as appropriate, all necessary paperwork and information. - (h) Maintaining liaison with other agency chaplain coordinators.

-An evaluation of the overall use of chaplains will be conducted on an annual basis by the coordinator.
+An assessment of the overall use of Police Chaplains will be conducted on an annual basis by the Volunteer Program Manager.